77 Fremont Place

 Mrs. Look and Mrs. Bangs remained in Fremont Place after the Hoadleys moved on.
 Fannie died at #77 on May 3, 1936.
 October of 1937, the Times was reporting that the Security–First National Bank, presumably handling Fannie's affairs in Los Angeles, had sold the house.
 Jesse D. Scheinman, apparently related to the legal Scheinman brothers of L.A. (attorneys including Superior Court Judge Benjamin L. Scheinman), was a C.P.A. recently in the hotel and theater business in Miami; although he and his wife Elsie would only stay at #77 for a short time before heading back east, they did it in style, at least according to a catalog of their possessions auctioned off in March 1940.
 Moving in next for a longer stay was chemical company executive Walter D. Schwartz and his wife, Neenah.
 Schwartz was one of three brothers from Milwaukee who'd moved west in the '20s and owned the L. H. Butcher Company, San Francisco and Los Angeles manufacturers of raw ingredients for paints and other chemicals and materials including asbestos.
 Walter and Neenah would stay at #77 for 15 years before putting the house on the market in the spring of 1955.
 They were still there on August 20 when Walter, by now retired but still into chemicals, was seriously burned by using the obviously dangerous method of lighting a barbecue pit.
 He would end up living into his 92nd year.
 The house had found a new buyer by early the next year.

 Peter H. Vance was an insurance man-about-town, recently widowed but anticipating a change in circumstances and the need of something other than a bachelor pad.
 On March 1, 1956, he married Jo Sproul, a widow of three years with three young sons; Howard Ahmanson was his best man.
 The house at 77 Fremont Place suited the new family and provided the very social Vances with a suitable venue for entertaining.
-Mrs. Vance was big in the Junior League, elected recording secretary of the League that year in the same slate with her friend Patricia Duque Dillon, another new Fremont Placer that year at #82, who was elected president.
+Mrs. Vance was big in the Junior League, elected its recording secretary that year in the same slate with her friend Patricia Duque Dillon—another new Fremont Placer that year, at #82—who was elected president.
 The Vances, who would have one of the longest tenancies at #77, appear to have remained in the house until her death in May 1978 and his 14 months later.